 - Property damage

 - Out-of-pocket expenses

 There are other damage types you may qualify for depending on your circumstances.
-To discuss the specific damages of your New Orleans aggressive driving case, contact the legal team at the Morris Bart law firm.
+To discuss the specific damages of your aggressive driving case, contact the New Orleans car accident attorneys at the Morris Bart law firm.